 Marketing communications should clearly disclose the connection to the marketer, including if relevant, that the minor is receiving economic or other compensation.
 All content featuring minors should be age-appropriate and free from inappropriate products, language, themes, or behaviour.

-Further on the special responsibility for children and teens, see Ch X.
+Further on the special responsibility for children and teens, see Chapter X.

 Article 19 – Portrayal or imitation of persons and references to personal property